propensive/rapture/doc/m4-release.md

 `ZipEntry`s are themselves resources, so all the usual Rapture streaming operations may be used on them.

-This feature was developed by Jorge FIXME.
+This feature was developed by Jorge Vicente Cantero.

 ## HTML